 From regal robes and crown jewels to sumptuous state apartments and ceremonial carriages, here's where to go in the capital for an insight into royal London throughout the ages.

 Kensington Palace offers a glimpse into the lives of its past royal residents.
-Discover stories from Queen Victoria's life in the Victoria Revealed exhibition; master courtly games in the King's State Apartments; glimpse a modern princess in an exhibition of Diana's dresses; and uncover the secrets of a fragile dynasty in the Queen's State Apartments.Read More
+Discover stories from Queen Victoria's life with the Victoria: A Royal Childhood and Victoria: Woman and Crown exhibitions; master courtly games in the King's State Apartments; explore Princess Diana's sense of style in the permanent fashion display; and uncover the secrets of a fragile dynasty in the Queen's State Apartments.Read More

 The Royal Mews at Buckingham Palace is a working stable, and home to the royal collection of historic coaches and carriages, as well as the cars used for state occasions.
 The most dazzling of all the coaches on display is the Gold State Coach, used as part of the Golden Jubilee celebrations in 2002.Read More

 Dedicated to works of art from the Royal Collection, The Queen's Gallery was constructed in 1962 at Buckingham Palace, out of the bomb-damaged ruins of a chapel.
 In addition to gems from the Royal Collection (which is held in trust by the Queen for the nation), there's a changing programme of temporary exhibitions.Read More

 The most famous resident of Hampton Court Palace was King Henry VIII.
 Each of his six wives stayed here; indeed, this is where he proposed to Jane Seymour.
 Follow the costumed guides as they bring the palace's 500 years of royal history to life.
 Then head outside, in the formal gardens, and have fun getting lost in the magnificent maze.Read More

 You've seen Changing the Guard, now look behind the scenes at the work that goes into the ceremonial duties and operational roles of the Household Cavalry.
 Watch troopers working with their horses in the original 18th-century stables, and browse a collection representing more than 300 years of military history.Read More